 Traders then plot a 9-day exponential moving average of the MACD on top of the MACD line.
 If the MACD crosses this line above the line, some traders view it as a sign to buy.

-What is DOW theory and why do I need it for crypto investments?
+What is DOW theory and why do I need it?

 Why everyone talks about the 6 Tenets of Dow Theory?